jcarswell/hris-integration/source/references/settings.rst

     the field will raise.

     :*Type*: dictionary
-:field_properties.widget:  The widget to use if the default widget isn't sufficiant
+:field_properties.widget:  The widget to use if the default widget isn't sufficient

     :*Type*: callable
 :field_properties.initial: The inline initial value that is rendered but not saved to
     the database

     :*Type*: string
-:field_properties.localize: Specify if the feild should be localized
+:field_properties.localize: Specify if the field should be localized

     :*Type*: boolean
-:field_properties.label_suffix: Overrides the suffix to be added to the lable
+:field_properties.label_suffix: Overrides the suffix to be added to the label

     :*Type*: string
-:field_properties.min_length: *int* The minimum lenght if the field
+:field_properties.min_length: *int* The minimum length if the field

     :*Type*: integer
-:field_properties.max_length: *int* The max length of the feild (Default: 768)
+:field_properties.max_length: *int* The max length of the field (Default: 768)

     :*Type*: integer
-:field_properties.strip: *bool* Stip the string (Default: True)
+:field_properties.strip: *bool* Strip the string (Default: True)

     :*Type*: boolean
 :field_properties.empty_value: *str* The value to set if the a field is empty